caduandrade/demoflu/README.md

 ### main.dart

-Use the `DemoFluApp` configuring menu and examples.
+Use the `DemoFluApp` to configure the menu.

 ```dart
 import 'package:demoflu/demoflu.dart';